How Soon Do You Get Strep After Exposure? | Quick Facts

 What is the typical incubation period for strep throat after exposure?

-The typical incubation period for strep throat ranges from 2 to 5 days after exposure to the bacteria.
+The incubation period for strep throat ranges from 2 to 5 days after exposure to the bacteria.
 During this time, the bacteria multiply in the throat and tonsils without causing noticeable symptoms.
 This silent phase is critical as individuals can unknowingly spread the infection.

 Can you still spread strep throat during the incubation period?